 - 1. Regulations for Members of the Seconded Staff of the European Schools - 2.
-Conditions of Employment for Part-time/locally recruited teachers (3 versions) - 3.
-The Digest of Decisions of the Board of Governors, Chapter IX - 4.
-The General Rules of the European Schools, with particular emphasis on Chapters I, II and III

-The latest versions of these documents are available on the website of the European Schools, www.eursc.eu under "Legal basis of the European Schools" and then under the language.
+Service Regulations for the Locally Recruited Teachers in the European Schools - 3.
+The General Rules of the European Schools, with particular emphasis on Chapters I, II and III The latest versions of these documents are available on the website of the European Schools, www.eursc.eu under "Legal basis of the European Schools" and then under the language.